barionleg/Xipho/docs/config_file.md

 tls-allowed-ciphers
 : This optional tag specifies the list of allowed ciphers passed on to the SSL library.
   Icecast contains a set of defaults conforming to current best practices and you should _only_ override those, using this tag, if you know exactly what you are doing.

+mime-types
+: This optional tag specified a path to a mimetypes file that Icecast will use to map file extensions to mime-types when serving files.

 # Logging Settings